-To model the low-ductility joints for the RC frame, a two-node zeroLength rotational joint spring and four rigid offsets is used as illustrated in the work done by Jeon et al. (2015) [48]; and shown in Figure 4Figure XX.
+To model the low-ductility joints for the RC frame, a two-node zeroLength rotational joint spring and four rigid offsets is used as illustrated in the work done by Jeon et al. [CITE]; and shown in Figure 4.
 In this model, beams and columns are continuous, while the joint model controls their relative rotation.
 Low ductility can arise due to insufficient traverse reinforcement and short embedded lengths of reinforcement within the beam-column joints.
-To account for the short anchorage length, a reduced shear strength is considered as done by Jeon et al. (2015) [48] and shown in Figure XX.
-Also, to account for the pinching behavior Pinching4 [24] material model is used in the beam-column joint response as shown in Figure 4Figure XX.
+To account for the short anchorage length, a reduced shear strength is considered as suggested by Jeon et al. [CITE].
+Also, to account for the pinching behavior Pinching4 [24] material model is used in the beam-column joint response as shown in Figure 4.
 The present study doesn’t consider influence of corrosion deterioration of joints on seismic response and is left for future exploration.

 Validation with past experimental studies